WhatLibrarian/jekyll-now/OERweek2019.md

 PPT Slide 3

-Notes: Understanding Copyright and Creative Commons
+Notes: Understanding Copyright and Creative Commons in a Nutshell

 PPT Slide 4